kubesail/kubesail-docs/docs/guides/pibox/os.md

 ## Enabling the SATA Kernel Module

-> NOTE: These instructions apply to Raspberry Pi OS 32-bit only.
+> NOTE: These instructions apply to Raspberry Pi OS 32-bit and Ubuntu only.
 64-bit Pi OS now ships the SATA modules by default.
 Instructions for Compiling the Ubuntu-raspi kernel can be found at https://askubuntu.com/a/1242267 and cross-compilation instructions can be found at https://github.com/carlonluca/docker-rpi-ubuntu-kernel

 Enabling the SATA ports requires compiling the SATA modules into the kernel.